Store workers become enforcers of social distancing rules

 Also in Oklahoma, one city abandoned its mask rule after store clerks were threatened.
 And at a southern California grocery store called Vons, a man showed up in what looked like a Ku Klux Klan hood.
 He ignored requests from workers to remove it until he got to the register, according to the supermarket.

-Masks are required in some states and communities.
+Masks are required in some states.
 Some major retailers including Costco Wholesale Club have made masks mandatory regardless of government policies.
 But even at stores that post signs about mask recommendations, workers often have to approach unmasked visitors.

+Walmart, the nation’s largest retailer and largest private employer, said it works with law enforcement in communities where face coverings are required.

 Jeff Reid, who works at the meat counter at a Giant store in Silver Spring, Maryland, which mandates masks, said the greeter at his store is the one confronting shoppers, not the security guard posted outside.